 You may have always wanted to live somewhere as picturesque as the beautiful Greek islands and mainland.
 With over half of the population speaking English, there’s no need to hold back.
 There are exciting English-speaking job opportunities in Tech Support, Customer Representatives, Project Managers and more.
 Are you ready to make your move to a country so rich in history, beautiful architecture, perfect warm weather and most importantly, a lower cost of living?
 Greece is the place to be!

-Perhaps you are looking to move somewhere well organised and structured, well Germany is the place to move.
+Perhaps you are looking to move somewhere well-organised and structured, well Germany is the place to move.
 Germany has a lot to offer to English speaking expats, especially when it comes to career opportunities.
-You can find plenty of English speaking jobs in Germany in a variety of sectors, from Sales, Customer Service, Marketing, Computer Engineering and more!
+You can find plenty of English speaking jobs in Germany in a variety of sectors, from Sales, Customer Service, Marketing, Computer Engineering, and more!
 There are lots of benefits for English speakers who want to move to Germany, just one of these benefits is the considerably high salaries for shorter working hours, not to mention, free Education!
-But overall, the cost of living is considerably higher than all of the countries mentioned above.
+But overall, the cost of living is considerably higher than in all of the countries mentioned above.

 Moving to Spain, as an English speaker is easier than it looks, even if you don’t know any Spanish!
 Spain is a beautiful country, rich in culture, music, delicious food, beautiful weather, and creativity.
 The cost of living depends highly on the city that you live in, the cost of living in Barcelona is considerably higher but there are lots of exciting English speaking job opportunities, from Marketing, HR, Sales, Account Management and more.
 Make the most of the beautiful weather, the picturesque Spanish countryside, and culture-rich cities, in a country where your English language skills are highly valued.